zlogic/mendix-docs/content/en/docs/refguide/runtime/mendix-client/widget-conversion-limitations.md

 ## Introduction

-Studio Pro, provides a quick and automatic method to easily migrate the widgets that are unsupported by the React client.
-However, not all the configuration options are currently supported by the replacement React client-ready widgets.
+Mendix Studio Pro provides a quick and automatic method to easily migrate the widgets that are unsupported by the React client.
+However, not all configuration options are currently supported by the replacement (React ready) widgets.
+To better understand which configuration options cannot be used as expected, see the sections below.
+This document will be updated we make as more widgets and configuration options React ready.

 ## Automatic Widget Conversion Limitations